Small-loss bounds for online learning with partial information: High-probability bounds for pure bandits and fixed graphs

 To achieve optimal dependence on $L^{\star}$, we need to better understand the places where the inefficiency arises.
-The first such place is when we apply the bound of the full-information which, in a black-box analysis, needs to have dependence both on the magnitude of losses, $L \le 1/\gamma'$, and on the approximation parameter $\eps'$.
+The first such place is when we apply the bound of the full-information algorithm which, in a black-box analysis, needs to have dependence both on the magnitude of losses, $L \le 1/\gamma'$, and on the approximation parameter $\eps'$.
 Instead of applying this bound, we provide a refined analysis that relates the expected estimated loss of the full information algorithm to the sum of the cumulative estimated losses of all the arms.
-Using multiplicative weights as a full-information algorithm guarantees that the cumulative estimated losses of all the arms are close to each other (Lemma \ref{lem:estimated_losses_close}) which enables us to remove this inefficiency.
+Using exponential weights as a full-information algorithm guarantees that the cumulative estimated losses of all the arms are close to each other (Lemma \ref{lem:estimated_losses_close}) which enables us to remove this inefficiency.
 This was also used by Allenberg et al. \cite{Allenberg2006} to prove optimal pseudo-regret guarantees but their analysis did not extend to high-probability.
 To derive the high-probability guarantee, we address the second inefficiency of the black-box, where to bound the negative bias of the comparator's cumulative estimated loss by its cumulative actual loss, we again had dependence on both the magnitude of the estimated losses and $\eps$.
 For that we apply the implicit exploration idea of Koc\'ak et al. \cite{Kock2014EfficientLB} which creates a negative bias to all arms and not only the arms that are frozen (Lemma \ref{lem:implicit_exploration}).
 Although Neu \cite{Neu2015_implicit} used implicit exploration to provide high-probability uniform bounds his results did not extend to small-loss.
-Combining our framework with both multiplicative weights and implicit exploration, we obtain an algorithm we term \emph{GREEN-IX} (Algorithm \ref{alg:green_ix}) that, with high-probability, guarantees regret bound of $\bigO(\sqrt{L^{\star}})$. \begin{theorem} GREEN-IX run with learning parameter $\epsilon'=\nicefrac{\epsilon}{2}$ guarantees an $\epsilon$-approximate regret of $\bigO\prn*{\frac{d\log(\nicefrac{d}{\delta})}{\eps}}$ with probability at least $1-\delta$. \end{theorem}
+Combining our framework with both exponential weights and implicit exploration, we obtain an algorithm we term \emph{GREEN-IX} (Algorithm \ref{alg:green_ix}) that, with high-probability, guarantees regret bound of $\bigO(\sqrt{L^{\star}})$. \begin{theorem} GREEN-IX run with learning parameter $\epsilon'=\frac{\epsilon}{2}$ guarantees an $\epsilon$-approximate regret of $\frac{6d\log(d^2/\delta)}{\eps} +d\prn*{1+2\ln(2d/\eps)+\log(d^2/\delta)}$ with probability at least $1-\delta$. \end{theorem} Combining the above approximate regret guarantee with the doubling trick described in the previous section, we obtain a small-loss bound for GREEN-IX as a corollary; the proof follows similarly to the one of Theorem \ref{thm:black_box_whp} by applying Lemma \ref{lem:double} with $\Psi(\delta)=\bigO\prn*{d\log(d/\delta)}$ and $q=1$. \begin{corollary} GREEN-IX with doubling trick on $\eps$ has regret $\widetilde{\bigO}\prn*{\sqrt{d\log(d/\delta)\cdot L^{\star}}+d\log(d/\delta)}$ with probability at least $1-\delta$, and hence expected regret at most $\widetilde{\bigO}(\sqrt{d\log(d)\cdot L^{\star}}+d\log(d))$. \end{corollary}